Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/render-graph-import-a-texture.md

 The following Scriptable Renderer Feature contains an example render pass that copies a texture asset to a temporary texture.
 To use this example, follow these steps:

-1. Refer to [Inject a pass using a Scriptable Renderer Feature](renderer-features/scriptable-renderer-features/inject-a-pass-using-a-scriptable-renderer-feature.md#add-renderer-feature-to-asset) for instructions on how to add this render pass to a URP Asset.
+1. Add this Scriptable Renderer Feature to a URP Asset.
+Refer to [Inject a pass using a Scriptable Renderer Feature](renderer-features/scriptable-renderer-features/inject-a-pass-using-a-scriptable-renderer-feature.md#add-renderer-feature-to-asset).
 2. In the Inspector window of the URP Asset, add a texture to the **Texture To Use** property.
 3. Use the [Frame Debugger](https://docs.unity3d.com/2023.3/Documentation/Manual/frame-debugger-window.html) to check the texture the render pass adds.